sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

 - Further, by pushing configuration with next-hop bank membership, we can ensure that we only refill the affected hash buckets with those next-hops within the same bank.
 Thus achieving consistent hashing within a bank itself and meeting the requirement/use case above.
 - A distiction is made between Kernel routes and hardware routes for fine grained ECMP.
 The kernel route contains the prefix along with standard next-hops as learnt via BGP or any other means.
 Fine Grained ECMP takes that standard route(as pushed via APP DB + routeorch) and then creates a fine grained ECMP group by expanding it into the hash bucket membership.
 Further the kernel route and hw route are not equivalent due to the special redistribution behavior with respect to the bank defintion.
 Special logic is also present to ensure that any next-hops which don't match the static FG_NHG next-hop set for a prefix will cause the next-hop to be ignored to maintain consistency with the desired hw route and hashing state defined in FG_NHG.
 FG_NHG drives the final state of next-hop groups in the ASIC given a user programs the config_db entry for it.
 - Given that fgnhgorch can ignore next-hops in route addition in order to maintain consistency with FG_NHG, special syslog error messages will be displayed whenever fgnhgorch skips propagation of a next-hop to the ASIC.
 - A guideline for the hash bucket size is to define a bucket size which will allow equal distribution of traffic regardless of the number of next-hops which are active.
-For example with 2 Firewall sets, each set containing 3 firewall members: each set can have equal redistribution by finding the lowest common multiple of 3 next-hops which is 3*2*1(this is equivalent to us saying that if there were 3 or 2 or 1 next-hop active, we could distribute the traffic equally amongst the next-hops).
-With 2 such sets we get a total of 3*2*1 + 3*2*1 = 12 hash buckets.
+For example with 2 Firewall sets, each set containing 3 firewall members: each set can have equal redistribution by finding the lowest common multiple of 3 next-hops which is 3x2x1(this is equivalent to us saying that if there were 3 or 2 or 1 next-hop active, we could distribute the traffic equally amongst the next-hops).
+With 2 such sets we get a total of 3x2x1 + 3x2x1 = 12 hash buckets.
+- fgnhgorch is an observer for SUBJECT_TYPE_PORT_OPER_STATE_CHANGE events, these events are used in conjunction with the IP to interface mapping(INTERFACE attribute of the FG NHG member table), to trigger next-hop withdrawal/addition depending on which interface's operational state transitioned to down/up.
+The next-hop withdrawal/addition is performed per consistent and layered hashing rules.
+The INTERFACE attribute is optional, so this functionality is activated based on user configuration.

 # 5 Example configuration